malyn/Enforth/DESIGN.md

 # Operation

-* Flash contains your Arduino sketch, which includes the ARF "kernel" (just another Arduino Library), any linked-in libraries, and all of your predefined words.
+* Flash contains your Arduino sketch, which includes the MFORTH "kernel" (just another Arduino Library), any linked-in libraries, and all of your predefined words.
 The flash dictionary is stored here.
 * RAM contains your interactive words and a runtime dictionary.
   * Obviously the RAM used by your libraries and stuff is here as well.
-  * The size of the ARF RAM dictionary space is controlled by an ARF #define and can vary by platform.
+  * The size of the MFORTH RAM dictionary space is controlled by an MFORTH #define and can vary by platform.
 * EEPROM contains your load-at-boot words and a checksum to verify that we should actually load the EEPROM dictionary into RAM.
 * At any time you can copy an existing definition from RAM to EEPROM.
 A `GO` definition in RAM after boot (copied from EEPROM or already in the flash) will cause that word to be executed.
   * You can provide a boot-time hook for bypassing the automatic `GO` word, probably by detecting a low/high signal on an input pin, but it's up to you.